mir-lab/touchdesigner-summit-2019-large-systems/README.md

 You can download the save tox from here:
 * [TouchDesigner-save-external](https://github.com/raganmd/touchdesigner-save-external)

-## Using Custom Parameters and Building Blueprints
+## Using Custom Parameters & Building Blueprints
 Working with Custom Parameters is really a game changer for TouchDesigner.
 These made for monumental leaps in building components without having to write a complex Python interface, or create a control panel - both of which could be major time commitments.
 We wont cover the whole gamut of pieces that come along with using custom parameters, but we will take a little time to understand how we can best take advantage of them when building something like blueprints.

 What's a blueprint?
 In this context, we can think of a blueprint as a code block that has all of the scaffolding that we need for a particular job.
 We'll specifically be looking at displays, and how we think about creating pieces for different types of outputs.
 The handles you need for controlling a projector are a little different than what you think of for a projector.
 The big picture here, however, is we want to think of these modules as being general enough to be applied in many use cases, and to have any needed parameters exposed at the top level as Custom Parameters.
 In an ideal world, we NEVER reach into this component, and any change we make inside is something that all other instances of this component will have.
 This concept is already familiar to us in Touch as Clones, and what we're up to here is very similar.